 Steps

 Pour a few tablespoons of oil into a large pan that can hold all the slices.
-Sauté a mixture of parsley, capers, desalted anchovies, garlic, and olives.
-Use scissors to make cuts around the slices so they won’t curl up.
-Place the meat slices and brown them on both sides.
+Sauté a chopped mixture of parsley, capers, desalted anchovies, garlic and olives.
+Using scissors make small cuts around the slices so they won’t curl.
+Lay the beef slices in the pan and brown on both sides.

-Deglaze with a small cup of white wine or cognac (I ran out of white wine).
-Heat the tomato sauce mixed with oregano and pour it hot over the meat.
-Stir and let it cook on low heat for 40 minutes until the sauce has thickened a bit.
-I didn’t add any salt because it’s already in the capers and anchovies, but you can taste and decide.
-Once cooked, serve the dish sprinkled with torn basil leaves.
+Deglaze with a small cup of white wine or cognac (I had run out of white wine).
+Heat the tomato sauce mixed with oregano and pour it boiling over the meat.
+Stir and let cook over low heat for 40 minutes until the sauce has slightly reduced.
+I did not add salt because capers and anchovies already provide seasoning, but taste and decide for yourself.
+Once cooked, serve the dish sprinkled with torn basil.

 Notes

-This recipe can also be made with white meats like turkey or chicken cutlets that usually stay dry.
-Cooked this way, they will be soft and tasty, and especially suitable for children.
+This recipe can also be prepared with white meats such as turkey or chicken cutlets, which often remain dry.
+Cooked this way they will turn out tender and flavorful and are especially suitable for children.